TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 For paying supporters and subscribers, in addition to the above-mentioned data, we also store:

-*   Payment information: either the PayPal address or the last four digits of the credit card used for payment
+*   Payment information: either the PayPal address or the last four digits of the credit card used for payment and a log of the steps taken to fulfill your order (stored for up to 90 days)
 *   Country of residence and, if submitted, street address, state, city, and ZIP/postal code
 *   Email address, if different than the one registered for the user account
 *   We use Braintree and Paypal for payments. see “Third-Party Privacy Policies” below